 There are an endless number of contact management software options available for your small business.
 Therefore, it’s best to plan ahead for how you expect to leverage your contact list—for customer relationship management, email marketing, integration with other business productivity applications, or other reporting purposes.
 Once your plan is in place, you can narrow your search to find the contact management software that best fits your needs.

-We selected Freshsales as the best overall contact management software for 2018 after a thorough exam of customer reviews and matching up common needs with product features.
-Freshsales provides the most functionality with regards to contact management for its price and is also a great CRM that can be customized to your needs.
-You can sign up for Freshsales’ free Forever plan or start your free 30-day trial to test drive of its more advanced features today.
+We selected Freshsales as the best overall contact management software after a thorough examination of customer reviews and evaluating the overall set of features.
+Freshsales provides the most functionality with regard to contact management for its price and is also a great CRM that can be customized to your needs.
+Visit Freshsales to start your free 30-day trial.